llllllllll/libpy/README.rst

    }

-Here we see some of the features of ``libpy`` like user defined literals for python types and operator overloading.
+Here we see some of the features of ``libpy``, like user defined literals for python types and operator overloading.
 We also see that we can write a normal expression without manually managing reference counts or explicit null checks.
 Compare that to the verbosity of the normal CPython API.